About the Coalition

 Our mission is to ensure the best possible chance of survival, and the best quality of life for every woman with ovarian cancer – wherever she lives.

-By working together on the World Ovarian Cancer Day campaign for the last five years, leaders from ovarian cancer patient advocacy organizations around the world have established, beyond a shadow of a doubt, that by working together we can:
+By working together on the World Ovarian Cancer Day campaign and the Every Woman Study, leaders from ovarian cancer patient advocacy organizations around the world have established, beyond a shadow of a doubt, that by working together we can:

 - Achieve global collaboration in the ovarian cancer community